Now there's a Lego Baby Yoda

 Somehow, another wave of Baby Yoda toys based on Disney Plus' The Mandalorian has been revealed, and among them is arguably the biggest treat yet: a Baby Yoda Lego minifigure.
-He comes with the $129.99 Razor Crest set, the ship commanded by the titular Mandalorian.
+He comes with the $129.99 Razor Crest set (£119.99 in the UK), the ship commanded by the titular Mandalorian.
 And yes, he's adorable.

 The set is a pretty elaborate thing, and it comes with minifigures of Greef Karga and IG-11 from the show.
 Fans of The Mandalorian, though, may be wondering where Gina Carano's Cara Dune and Nick Nolte's Kuiil are.
 Hey, maybe they'll turn up in a future set.
 It's unclear if this set includes Baby Yoda's broth bowl.